First Lady Jill Biden visits military families at Fort Buchanan

 |0

-This work, First Lady Jill Biden visits military families at Fort Buchanan [Image 3 of 3], by Carlos Cuebas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, First Lady Jill Biden visits military families at Fort Buchanan, by Carlos Cuebas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT